redwoodjs/redwoodjs-com-archive/docs/authentication.md

 - The magic link's destination URL is determined by the SITE_URL config variable.
 To change this, you can go to Authentication -> Settings on `app.supabase.io` for your project.
 - Specifying an OAuth provider will open the browser to the relevant login page
 - Note: You must enable and configure the OAuth provider appropriately.
 To configure these providers, you can go to Authentication -> Settings on `app.supabase.io` for your project.
-- Note: To authenticte using SMS based OTP (One-Time Password) you will need a [Twilio](https://www.twilio.com/try-twilio) account
+- Note: To authenticate using SMS based OTP (One-Time Password) you will need a [Twilio](https://www.twilio.com/try-twilio) account

 For Supabase Authentication documentation, see: <https://supabase.io/docs/guides/auth>